 Basically anything outdoors can be classified as landscape photography.

-You know those cascading waterfalls, or turquoise waters?
+You know those cascading waterfalls, or turquoise waters with an amazing reflection?
 What about those adorable lambs prancing through a green field?
 Yepp that’s it!

 Read more here: 10 Essential Landscape Photography Tips